jhabarsingh/LETSPOLL/README.md

 </details>

 ## About

+![Website Demo](https://github.com/jhabarsingh/LETSPOLL/blob/master/static/img/home.gif?raw=true)

 [**LETSPOLL**](https://letpoll.herokuapp.com/)  is an Open Source and Free Web App built using Django for creating Polls and Let you share the poll's result with others.

-## Website Demo
-![Website Demo](https://github.com/jhabarsingh/LETSPOLL/blob/master/static/img/home.gif?raw=true)

 ## Project Setup On Desktop